VipAct: Visual-Perception Enhancement via Specialized VLM Agent Collaboration and Tool-use

 \section{Introduction}

-Recent advancements in large multimodal models (LMMs), particularly vision-language models (VLMs) \citep{gpt4o, bai2023qwenvl, chen2024internvl}, have demonstrated remarkable capabilities in tasks that integrate textual and visual information.
-For instance, models like GPT-4o \citep{gpt4o} have achieved impressive results across numerous image-text benchmarks \citep{hudson2019gqa, lu2023mathvista, yue2024mmmu}, and have shown promise in real-world applications such as web navigation \citep{zheng2024gpt, he-etal-2024-webvoyager}.
-However, despite their strong performance in some vision-language applications, recent studies \citep{rahmanzadehgervi2024vision, fu2024Blink, Tong_2024_CVPR, li2024densefusion} reveal that state-of-the-art (SOTA) VLMs continue to struggle with fine-grained or low-level visual perception tasks that are trivial for humans, such as determining whether lines intersect or identifying the boundary of cars and roads.
-Addressing these limitations is crucial for enhancing VLMs' real-world applicability, as many practical scenarios—such as surgical robotics in healthcare or autonomous driving—require precise visual understanding beyond coarse-grained capabilities.
+Recent advances in large multimodal models (LMMs), particularly vision-language models (VLMs) \citep{gpt4o, bai2023qwenvl, chen2024internvl}, have shown impressive performance in integrating textual and visual information.
+Models like GPT-4o \citep{gpt4o} achieve strong results on various image-text benchmarks \citep{hudson2019gqa, lu2023mathvista, yue2024mmmu} and hold promise for real-world applications such as web navigation \citep{zheng2024gpt, he-etal-2024-webvoyager}.
+However, despite these advancements, studies \citep{rahmanzadehgervi2024vision, fu2024Blink, Tong_2024_CVPR, li2024densefusion} show that SOTA VLMs still struggle with fine-grained visual perception tasks, such as detecting line intersections or object boundaries—tasks that are trivial for humans.
+Overcoming these challenges is essential for deploying VLMs in critical applications like surgical robotics and autonomous driving, which demand precise visual understanding.